 - If outdoors, find a clear spot away from buildings and trees and stay until the shaking stops.

 - If in a vehicle, pull over to a clear location until shaking stops.

 - Be ready for aftershocks that could last for days after the main shock.

 A tsunami is a series of sea waves, usually caused by a displacement of ocean floor by an undersea earthquake.
 As tsunamis enter shallow water near land, they increase in height and can cause great loss of life and property damage.

-* When at the coast, know the distant and local tsunami evacuation routes for low lying areas; look for educational signs at beach entry areas and tsunami assembly area points.
+- When at the coast, know the distant and local tsunami evacuation routes.
+Look for educational signs at beach entry areas and tsunami assembly area points.

-* A Local Tsunami can come on shore within 15-20 minutes after the earthquake before there is time for an official warning from the national warning system.
+- A Local Tsunami can come on shore within 15-20 minutes after the earthquake and before there is time for an official warning from the national warning system.
 Ground shaking may be the only warning you have, so evacuate quickly to high ground out of the local tsunami zone.

-* Do not return until the alert has been canceled and emergency officials have advised that it’s safe to return.
+- Do not return until emergency officials have advised that it is safe to return.

 For more information and tips, visit our website at www.lincolncountysheriff.net and Like us on Facebook at Lincoln County Sheriff’s Office – Oregon.